-In response to revelations in 2004 about Pakistani scientist A.Q.
-Khan's clandestine nuclear sales to Libya, Iran, and North Korea, IAEA Director General has proposed seven steps to enhance the nuclear nonproliferation regime.
-These include a five-year moratorium on construction of uranium enrichment and plutonium reprocessing facilities; conversion of nuclear reactors using highly enriched uranium (HEU) to low-enriched uranium; making the Additional Protocol the verification norm of the NPT; revisiting UN Security Council actions in response to a state's withdrawal from the NPT; universal implementation of UN Security Council Resolution 1540; acceleration of Article VI actions by nuclear weapon states (toward nuclear disarmament); and resolution of regional security tensions that give rise to proliferation, including a Middle East nuclear-weapons-free-zone.
+These include a five-year moratorium on construction of uranium enrichment and plutonium reprocessing facilities; conversion of nuclear reactors using highly enriched uranium (HEU) to low-enriched uranium; making the Additional Protocol the verification norm of the NPT; revisiting U.N.
+Security Council actions in response to a state's withdrawal from the NPT; universal implementation of U.N.
+Security Council Resolution 1540; acceleration of Article VI actions by nuclear weapons states (toward nuclear disarmament); and resolution of regional security tensions that give rise to proliferation, including a Middle East nuclear-weapon-free zone.25